kubeshop/botkube/design/multi-cluster.md

 Add Multi-cluster support for Botkube, where a single bot can monitor multiple clusters and respond to `@botkube` commands with cluster specific results.

 ### Motivation
-Currently in multi-cluster scenario, a Slack bot authenticates all the clusters with a same authentication token.
+Currently, in multi-cluster scenario, a Slack bot authenticates all the clusters with a same authentication token.
 Thus running `@botkube` command returns response from all the configured clusters, irrespective of the slack channel or group.
 For `@botkube` command execution, we need a particular cluster specific output.

 ### Design